 Asylum Attorneys in New Bern

-Nationwide Representation from Craven County
+Nationwide Representation From Craven County

 Asylum is a protection afforded to individuals who are fleeing abuse, persecution, or unsafe conditions in their home country.
 Asylum seekers will have to meet certain requirements to be eligible for asylum status.

 At The E.A.
 Wood Law Firm, we represent individuals who have arrived at the U.S. specifically seeking asylum as well as those who have been found in the U.S. illegally but have a legitimate fear of returning to their native country.
 Asylum can be an effective deportation defense in these situations.
-Our asylum attorneys in New Bern can assist clients around the country.
+Our asylum attorneys in New Bern can assist immigrants around the country.